abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 - To find only directory, file, executable or link type, suffix path with /, //, /// or ////
 - To get better control in search by using regular expression
 - To search in case sensitive.
 (Defaults to insensitive)
-- To filter by last creation, acces or modification time, use -c, -a, -m an easier use than find (the found number is rounded up to the given)
+- To filter by last creation, acces or modification time: `-c`, `-a`, `-m` easier way than find (the found number is rounded up to the given)
 	-a-7m last access is less than or exactly 7 minutes ago
 	-c7d last creation is exactly 7 days ago
 	-m5h-7d last modification is between 5 hours to exactly 7 days ago